amal572/SentimentHotleAnalysis-Streamlit/README.md

 - Tweets analysis using Twitter API
 - Sentiment analysis on Live video streaming
 - Sentiment analysis of Audio data
-- Sentiment analysis of data received from site given by user using web scraping in python.
+- Sentiment analysis of data received from the site given by the user using web scraping in Python.

 <br>